Platform Economics: Why 64% Margins Change Everything in Consulting

 Three implications follow from this cost structure inversion:

 2. Money-back guarantees become viable.
-When your margin is 67–78%, offering a full refund on Phase 1 if it reveals nothing new is a rational business decision, not a marketing stunt.
+At projected margins of 67–78%, offering a full refund on Phase 1 if it reveals nothing new is a rational business decision, not a marketing stunt.
 The downside is capped.
-The upside is trust.
+The upside is trust — a structural risk-reversal move consistent with behavioural research on loss aversion (Kahneman, 2011).

 3. Continuous intelligence becomes scalable.
 Traditional firms struggle to offer ongoing monitoring because the labor cost of each refresh is nearly as high as the original engagement.
-When methodology is platform-based, monthly and quarterly refreshes are incremental — not exponential.
+When methodology is platform-based, monthly and quarterly refreshes are incremental — not exponential Sagentix Phase 01 Market Intelligence, 2026.

 The Question for Buyers